oils-for-unix/oils/doc/index.md

 - [INSTALL](INSTALL.html).
 How do I install Oils?
 This text file is also in the tarball.
-- [A Tour of the Oils Project](project-tour.html).
-It's a big project with several components to understand!
 - [Getting Started](getting-started.html).
 How do I use the shell?
 - [FAQ on Documentation](faq-doc.html).
 Where do I find docs?